mbknor/mbknor-jackson-jsonSchema/README.md

     // If using JsonSchema to generate HTML5 GUI:
     // JsonSchemaGenerator html5 = new JsonSchemaGenerator(objectMapper, JsonSchemaConfig.html5EnabledSchema() );

+    // If you want to confioure it manually:
+    // JsonSchemaConfig config = JsonSchemaConfig.create(...);
+    // JsonSchemaGenerator generator = new JsonSchemaGenerator(objectMapper, config);

     JsonNode jsonSchema = jsonSchemaGenerator.generateJsonSchema(YourPOJO.class);